-The decomposition method used in this paper is based on the line integral model (Horiuchi et al. 2008).
-Suppose f (e.g. e†) is a differentiable function of n covariates (e.g. each age-cause specific mortality rate) denoted by the vector A = [x1, x2, . . . , xn]T. Assume that f and A depend on the underlying dimension t, which is time in this case, and that we have observations available in two time points, t1 and t2.
+The decomposition method used here is based on the line integral model (Horiuchi et al. 2008).
+Suppose that f (e.g., e†) is a differentiable function of n covariates (e.g., each age-cause specific mortality rate) denoted by the vector A = [x1, x2, . . . , xn]T. Assume that f and A depend on the underlying dimension t, which is time in this case, and that we have observations available in two time points, t1 and t2.
 Assuming that A is a differentiable function of t between t1 and t2, the difference in f between t1 and t2 can be expressed as follows:

-f2-f1=i=1nxit1xit2∂f∂xidxi=i=1nci (2)
+f2-f1=i=1nxit1xit2∂f∂xidxi=i=1nci, (2)

-where ci is the total change in f (e.g. e†) produced by changes in the i-th covariate, xi.
-The ci’s in equation (2) were computed by numerical integration following the algorithm suggested by Horiuchi et al. (2008).
+where ci is the total change in f (e.g., e†) produced by changes in the ith covariate, xi.
+The cis in Eq.
+(2) were computed by numerical integration following the algorithm suggested by Horiuchi et al. (2008), implemented by Riffe (2018).
 This method has the advantage of assuming that covariates change gradually along the time dimension.

-We decomposed changes in life expectancy and lifespan variation by single age, period and cause of death.
-For the age-cause decomposition we used the 5-year age group mortality rates from the Human Cause-of-Death Database (2016).
+We decomposed changes in life expectancy and lifespan variation by single age, period, and cause of death.
+For the age-cause decomposition, we used the five-year age group mortality rates from the Human Cause-of-Death Database (2016).
 All the calculations were performed using R (R Core Team 2000) and are fully reproducible with the available code and additional information.

-The close relationship with other lifespan variation indices, such as Keyfitz’s life table entropy (Vaupel and Canudas-Romo 2003), and the high correlation between them suggests that conclusions would likely be the same regardless of the measure chosen (van Raalte and Caswell 2013, Vaupel et al. 2011, Wilmoth and Horiuchi 1999).
+The close relationship with other lifespan variation indices, such as Keyfitz’s life table entropy (Vaupel and Canudas-Romo 2003), and the high correlation between them suggest that conclusions would likely be the same regardless of the measure chosen (van Raalte and Caswell 2013; Vaupel et al. 2011; Wilmoth and Horiuchi 1999).

 Data

-We used all-cause death counts, population exposures and period life tables from the Human Mortality Database (2016) for 12 countries from 1960 to the most recent year available in the data set.
-The countries included in the study were from what will subsequently be referred to as Central Europe (Bulgaria, Czech Republic, Hungary, Poland, Slovakia, Slovenia), the Baltic countries (Estonia, Latvia, and Lithuania), and other former Soviet countries (FSU) (Belarus, Russia, Ukraine).
-Data for Slovenia was only available from 1983.
-The data are by single age, year, sex and country.
+We used all-cause death counts, population exposures, and period life tables from the Human Mortality Database (2016) for 12 countries from 1960 to the most recent year available in the data set.
+The countries included in the study were from what will subsequently be referred to as (1) Central Europe (Bulgaria, Czech Republic, Hungary, Poland, Slovakia, and Slovenia), (2) the Baltic countries (BC): (Estonia, Latvia, and Lithuania), and (3) other FSU countries (Belarus, Russia, and Ukraine).
+Data for Slovenia were available only from 1983.
+The data are by single age, year, sex, and country.

-Cause of death data came from the newly developed Human Cause-of-Death Database (2016), which provides coherent cause-specific mortality data time series from 1994 to 2010 for eight of the countries in the study (Belarus, Czech Republic, Poland, Russia, Ukraine, Estonia, Latvia and Lithuania).
-For inclusion into the database, a universal and standardized methodology was undertaken to redistribute deaths between 104 disease categories in 5-year age groups.
-We used these data to get the cause-specific proportion by 5-year age groups.
-This has effectively eliminated ruptures surrounding revisions of the International Classifications of Disease (ICD), and substantially reduced cross-country comparability problems owing to different coding practices, particularly from the use of ill-defined and unknown causes.
-We truncated the cause-of-death analysis at age 85 because of classification quality and presence of comorbidities and focus on the period after 1994 because comparable information is available for the eight countries (Human Cause-of-Death Database 2016).
-Furthermore, we focus on this period because it coincides with the beginning of the divergence in Eastern European mortality trends, particularly between the former Soviet and Central European countries (Meslé 2004).
+Cause-of-death data came from the newly developed Human Cause-of-Death Database (2016), which provides coherent cause-specific mortality data time series from 1994 to 2010 for eight of the countries in the study (Belarus, Czech Republic, Poland, Russia, Ukraine, Estonia, Latvia, and Lithuania).
+A universal and standardized methodology was undertaken to redistribute deaths between 104 disease categories in five-year age groups for inclusion in the database.
+We used these data to obtain the cause-specific proportion by five-year age groups.
+This procedure effectively eliminated ruptures surrounding revisions of the International Classifications of Disease (ICD) and substantially reduced cross-country comparability problems owing to different coding practices, particularly from the use of ill-defined and unknown causes.
+We truncated the cause-of-death analysis at age 85 because of classification quality and presence of comorbidities, and we focused on the period after 1994 because comparable information is available for the eight countries (Human Cause-of-Death Database 2016).
+Furthermore, we focus on this period because it coincides with the beginning of the divergence in Eastern European mortality trends, particularly between the FSU and Central European countries (Meslé 2004).

-Cause of Death Classification
+Cause-of-Death Classification